 In 2014, I stood in Westminister Cathedral in London, England looking down at the grave of the British leader of that great battle in Quebec, General James Wolfe (1727-59) which determined Canada’s future British roots instead of French ones, in awe of the history that is remembered on these pages.

-Click on the links below to find Gillespie records in military conflicts around the world.
-See a new addition– the top 20 military powers in 2016.
+Click on the links below to find Gillespie records in military conflicts around the world, beginning with periods of time long ago then moving closer to today.

 The India Mutiny 1857-1859